kevinzhao2233/label-studio/docs/source/guide/prompts_examples.md

 ```
 3. Navigate to **Prompts** from the sidebar, and [create a prompt](prompts_create) for the project

-!!! note
-    If you have not yet set up API the keys you want to use, do that now: [API keys](prompts_create#Model-provider-API-keys).
+    * If you have not yet set up API the keys you want to use, do that now: [API keys](prompts_create#Model-provider-API-keys).

 4. Add the instruction you’d like to provide the LLM to caption your images.
 For example: